Zsimcall/Commission-tracker/README.md

 # Commission Tracker

-This repository contains an early prototype of a commission tracking tool with a Flask backend and a React-based frontend.
+This project provides a simple commission tracking tool with a Flask backend and a React front‑end.

-A minimal static page is provided under the `docs/` directory so the project can be served with GitHub Pages.
+The `backend/` folder contains the API server, while the static React app is served from the `docs/` directory so it can be hosted on GitHub Pages.
+Open `docs/index.html` to try the dashboard.